“Because of Henrietta Lacks, millions of people are still walking around the earth” (David Lacks)

 The Immortal Life of Henrietta Lacks is a book that EVERYONE should read – especially health professionals.
 It tells the story of a poor black woman who died a dreadful, painful death from cervical cancer in a time where palliative care was not yet a focus.
 Despite her death, her cells live on and have saved millions of lives through research, development of immunizations and new chemotherapy.
 Henrietta’s story is remarkable and highlights the importance of consent and ethics in research.
 The Lacks family is even more amazing as they learned of the use of her cells many years after her death, accept the fact that her cells were taken without consent and are proud of the difference the HeLa cells have made.

-The introduction by Dr. Paola Marignani shared that she, as a bioethicist with ties to the local McMaster University, was using the HeLa cells in her research.
-In 2015, she began to hear a story about Helen Lane, later learning that these cells, taken without permission, had belonged the Henrietta Lacks.
+The introduction by scientist, Dr. Paola Marignani, with ties to the local McMaster University, was using the HeLa cells in her research.
+In 2005, she began to hear the story about Helen Lane and later learned that these cells, taken without permission, had belonged the Henrietta Lacks.
 This book is a mandatory read for those working in her laboratory and she had stopped using these cells… until she got permission which the family gracefully gave after a question was asked by an audience member.

 David and Jeri, two of Henrietta’s grandchildren appreciated the warm welcome from Toronto.
 They had traveled North with their families and were looking forward to visiting the Ripley’s aquarium the next day.
 The historic Glen Gould Theatre at the CBC building was packed with an audience keen to learn and hear their story.
 The siblings shared a slide show, some laughs and the ongoing impact on their family members who described Henrietta as “a giving woman in life and a giving woman in death”.